scotterlanger/e-commerce-microservice/xebialabs/USAGE.md

     xl apply -f xebialabs.yaml
     ```

-2. Go to XL Release, look for the "scott-gcp-test-market-ci-cd" template, and start a new release from it.
+2. Go to XL Release, look for the "scott-gcp-final-ci-cd" template, and start a new release from it.
-3. Once you are done, go to XL Release, look for the "scott-gcp-test-market-destroy" template, and start a new release from it to automatically rollback and destroy the resources you created.
+3. Once you are done, go to XL Release, look for the "scott-gcp-final-destroy" template, and start a new release from it to automatically rollback and destroy the resources you created.

 ## Minimum Required versions